tikv/rfcs/text/2020-01-30-key-spaces.md

 requires id.
 Deletion is background task.
 This DELETE API sets the time of the API call in a field `deleted_at`.
 When deletion is completed, it will set a field `delete_completed_at` and the prefix may be re-used in a new key space.

-Note that in a token-based auth system deletion will need to wait until client tokens expire.
+In a token-based auth system (proposed in another RFC) deletion will need to wait until client tokens expire before it can begin deletion.